k21971/EvilHack/doc/evilhack-changelog.md

 - Tileset color fixes
 - Fix: dipping an attached heavy iron ball into a forge without having a hammer wielded would cause a crash
+- Some cleanup in artifact.c and tweaks after last NetHack 3.6.7 merge